brennaveir/firmware-test/README.md

 ## Upgrade Device

-The firmware file is located in the hardware model folder.
+The firmware file is located in the hardware model identifier (device_model) folder.
 The soc_version is the filename:

     https://firmware.ptzoptics.com/F53.HI/VX630A_F53.HI_V2.0.39_24M_20230817.img

-The changelog is located in the device_model folder.
+The changelog is located in the hardware model identifier (device_model) folder.
 The log_name is the filename:

     https://firmware.ptzoptics.com/F53.HI/upgrade.loghttps://firmware.ptzoptics.com/F53.HI/upgrade.log